 How To Be More Observant

-In this article we have discussed in length about learning to observe and about observation skills.
-Right from a child to an inventor of a path breaking technology, all of them rely a lot on their observation skills.
+In this article, we have discussed in length learning to observe and about observation skills.
+Right from a child to an inventor of a path-breaking technology, all of them rely a lot on their observation skills.

 Observation is the starting point of learning and attaining knowledge.

 Paying attention and eliminating distraction is the answer to one of the frequently asked questions of how to be more observant.
 Like any other skills in life, observation skills also improve over time with practice and experience.